mpiwg-hw-topology/Discussions-and-proposal/Draft.md

 The topology type can be queried with a call to `MPI_TOPO_TEST(comm,status)` procedure (status can also be `MPI_UNDEFINED`)

-Two other types of virtual topologies are also more or less offici allysupported:
+Two other types of virtual topologies are also more or less officially supported:

 4. bipartite graphs through the properties of intercommunicators
 5. neighborhood graphs: actually subset of general graphs (because of the symmetric adjacency matrix requirement)

-**Question** Should these last two types be added to the previous list explicitely?
+- **Question** Should these last two types be added to the previous list explicitly?
+- **Question** Remove `MPI_CART`? (covered by `MPI_DIST_GRAPH`)
+- Generalize Cartesian to euclidian space (support of diagonals)
+- Elliptic topologies?

+A Topology is rather a *topological* space.
+That is especially true for MPI_DIST_GRAPH and more precisely MPI_CART is a *metric* space.

+If redesign of the interface: should the new objects align with their mathematical counterparts? (b/c MPI is aimed at scientists).

+This redesign is also the opportunity to switch from a flat programming model to a more structured one, featuring neigborhoods and/or hierarchies for instance.

 ## Proposal